Kimberley Walsh: Strictly Come Dancing

-In September 2012, Walsh was revealed as one of the fourteen celebrities, competing in the tenth series of the BBC reality dancing competition, Strictly Come Dancing.
+In September 2012, Walsh was revealed as one of the 14 celebrities, competing in the 10th series of the BBC reality dancing competition, Strictly Come Dancing.
 Her professional partner was Pasha Kovalev.
-On 22 December 2012, Walsh and Kovalev became the joint runners-up in the final, along with Denise van Outen and losing to Louis Smith.
+On 22 December 2012, Walsh and Kovalev became the joint runners-up in the final, along with Chicago star Denise van Outen and James Jordan, behind Olympic gymnast Louis Smith and Flavia Cacace.

-Strictly Come Dancing performances

 Personal life

 Walsh married long-term partner Justin Scott, a former member of the British boy band Triple 8, on 30 January 2016.
-Together, the couple has three sons.
+Together, the couple have three sons.